What is Western Dressage?

 Who teaches Western or Cowboy Dressage™?

-Any dressage instructor can teach Western Dressage as long as they are receptive to the idea of schooling western horses and riders in western tack, and are familiar with the Western Dressage rules and tests as posted.
+Any classical dressage instructor can teach Western Dressage as long as they are receptive to the idea of schooling western horses and riders in western tack, and are familiar with the Western Dressage rules and tests as posted.

 Cowboy Dressage™ is in the process of training professionals on the West Coast to the nuances of this very western style of riding.
 They already have quite a few posted on their website to choose from.

 There are differences in the rules and the styles so you should ask the instructors you contact which style they are proficient in.